-When you think of the best action cameras, you think of GoPro, right?
-Well, it's true that GoPro established conventional action camera design, but the best GoPro cameras are now but one choice in a wider world – and at the moment we're not even sure they're top of our list!
-There are alternatives that are equally or more compelling in their own way.
+When you think of a robust little camera to record action cameras, you think of GoPro, right?
+Well, it's true that GoPro established the conventional action camera concept, but the best GoPro cameras are now just one option in a wider world and – until very recently – the company had surrendered the top spot of this list.

 The best action cameras in 2024